Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 An important point to note is that though the Roppongi Hills clinic has no age restrictions for cases related to Ophthalmology, Otorhinolaryngology, Dermatology, and Orthopedics, it does not accept patients under 15 for internal medicine.

-If you hold Japanese health insurance, you will get the insurance benefits at this clinic; however, if you do not have Japanese health insurance, then you will have to pay the full amount for the medical consultation or treatment and then claim it to your insurance provider.
+If you hold Japanese health insurance, you will get the insurance benefits at this clinic; however, if you do not have Japanese health insurance, you will have to pay the full amount for the medical consultation or treatment and then claim it to your insurance provider.

 The Roppongi Hills Clinic is conveniently located at a walkable distance from the Roppongi station.
 You can reach it by 4-minute walk from exit 1C if you reach Roppongi by Hibiya line, but if you use the Oedo line, it will take you 7 7-minute walk from exit #3 to reach there.